-To verify that a defined part of the image contains enough pixels to, for example, recognize license plates, you can use the pixel counter.
+To verify that a defined part of the image contains enough pixels to, for example, recognize the face of a person, you can use the pixel counter.

-- 1. Go to Video > Image.
+1. Go to Video > Image and click

-- 2. Click .

-- 3. Click for Pixel counter

-- 4. In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect license plates to appear.
+3. In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect faces to appear.

-- 5. You can see the number of pixels for each of the rectangle's sides, and decide if the values are enough for your needs.
+You can see the number of pixels for each of the rectangle's sides, and decide if the values are enough for your needs.